leylabmpi/StrainVis/StrainVis_app/manual.md

 ## Input

 #### Mandatory input:

+StrainVis accepts two types of input files:
-SynTracker's output file 'synteny_scores_per_region.csv' for one or multiple species.
+- SynTracker's output file 'synteny_scores_per_region.csv' for one or multiple species.
+- A tab-delimited ANI file for one or multiple species in the following format:
+  'Ref_genome', 'Sample1', 'Sample2', 'ANI'

+The user should select one of the following three modes of execution, depending on the available input data:
+- **SynTracker output file**: Analyse the results obtained by the SynTracker pipeline only.
+- **ANI file**: Analyse the ANI results obtained by another strain-tracking method.
+- **Both SynTracker and ANI files**: Analyse both types of input data (each one separately and combined).
+In this case, the names of the analysed species and the sample IDs must be identical between the two input files.

-Note that if the file is bigger than 300 Mb, it cannot be selected via the FileInput widget, but it's full path should be typed into the TextInput field.
+Note that if the input files are bigger than 300 Mb, they cannot be selected via the FileInput widget, but their full path should be typed into the TextInput field.

 #### Optional input:
 A metadata file in tab-delimited format.
-The first column must contain the sample IDs, that should match the sample IDs in the uploaded SynTracker output file.
-The metadata may contain an unlimited number of columns (features).
+The first column must contain the sample IDs, that should match the sample IDs in the uploaded input file(s).
+The metadata file may contain an unlimited number of columns (features).

-## Visualization
+## Visual analyses

-When uploading a summary file which contains SynTracker's results for more than one species, StrainVis presents both Single Species Visualization and Multiple Species Visualization in separate tabs.
+When uploading an input file containing more than one species, StrainVis presents both single species analyses and multiple species analyses in separate tabs.

-#### A. Single Species Visualization
+- **Single species analyses**:
-The analysis is performed for one species at a time.
+The analyses are performed on one species at a time.
 The species can be selected from a drop-down menu, containing all the species in the input file.
 The list of species may be sorted by the number of compared sample-pairs (in order to display the more abundant species first), or by the species names.

-#### B. Multiple Species Visualization
+- **Multiple species analyses**:
-The analysis is performed for all the species together or for a selected set.
+The analyses are performed on all the species together or for a selected subset.

 ### Customizing the plots